At least nine die in Cairo violence, two killed in Sinai

 A security vacuum following the 2011 uprising that ousted President Hosni Mubarak resulted in a surge of attacks in North Sinai.
 At least 20 people have been killed in militant violence there since Mursi's overthrow on July 3.

-Israel has boosted its rocket defences near its southern border with Egypt to counter possible attacks from Islamist militants there, Israeli officials said on Tuesday.
+Israel has boosted its rocket defenses near its southern border with Egypt to counter possible attacks from Islamist militants there, Israeli officials said on Tuesday.

-(Additional reporting by Yasmine Saleh and Ahmed Tolba in Cairo and Maayan Lubell and Dan Williams in Jerusalem; Editing by Alistair Lyon and Michael Roddy)
+(Additional reporting by Yasmine Saleh and Ahmed Tolba in Cairo and Maayan Lubell and Dan Williams in Jerusalem; Editing by Alistair Lyon and Robin Pomeroy)